Accessibility in Social Media

 Overview

-Web users spend significant time on social media to receive information and news, so why not improve their experience by making a few simple changes?
-Creating social media content with accessibility in mind ensures your message is understood by everyone, helping you reach an even wider audience.
+Since web users spend a significant amount of time on social media for news, improving their experience can be achieved through simple changes.
+Creating accessible social media content ensures your message is clear to everyone, helping you connect with a broader audience.
 This guide will help you create accessible posts by covering these topics:

 Using Emojis

 Emojis are a common way to make social media posts stand out and a “fun” demental part of digital expression.
 If used effectively, emojis can enhance the message for users of all abilities.
+If the emoji is decorative, consider removing it entirely.
 Consider the following best practices for using emojis.

-The best practice for using emojis is to add 2 to 3 at the end of a post so the main message is read first.
+For optimal use, add 2 to 3 emojis at the end of a post to prioritize the main message.
 Used this way, emojis support the idea rather than interrupt it.
-Adding emojis at the beginning or middle of a post disrupts the reading flow of assistive technology for those with visual impairments.
-The message could be lost completely if too many emojis are used in a row.
+Placing emojis at the beginning or middle of a post can disrupt the reading flow for assistive technology users with visual impairments.
+The message could be lost entirely if too many emojis are used consecutively.

 Bad example